ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 print(cube.has_lazy_data())
 ```

 Iris tries to maintain lazy data as much as possible.
-We refer to the operation of loading a cube`s lazy data as 'realising' the cube`s data.
-A cube`s lazy data will only be loaded in a limited number of cases, including:
+We refer to the operation of loading a cube`s lazy data as 'realising' the cube's data.
+A cube's lazy data will only be loaded in a limited number of cases, including:

-##### - When the user directly requests the cube`s data using ``cube.data``,
+##### - When the user directly requests the cube's data using `cube.data`,
 ##### - When there is no lazy data processing algorithm available to perform the requested data processing, such as for peak finding, and
 ##### - Where actual data values are necessary, such as for cube plotting.